 Reasonable Suspicion 1: Talking on a mobile phone.

-As of September, 2016 Gov. Jerry Brown signed into law a new state bill.
-The new law prohibits the use of any mobile device for texting or talking for any reasons while operating a vehicle.
+As of September 2016, Governor Jerry Brown signed into law a new state bill.
+The new law prohibits the use of any mobile device for texting or talking for any reason while operating a vehicle.
 The law is an attempt to prevent distracted driving.
-California Highway Patrol published statistics showing that more than 13 thousand drivers were cited for a distracted driving in 2016.
-The law came into effect in January, 2017 and changed the existing law which allowed under some condition to hold a phone.
-The new law only allows usage of a phone when it is installed in a vehicle on a mount and when a single swipe or tap of a finger will active or deactivate a feature.
-The offenders will face a fine of $20 for the first-time offense, and $50 for every next incident.
+California Highway Patrol published statistics showing that more than 13 thousand drivers were cited for distracted driving in 2016.
+The law came into effect in January 2017 and changed the existing law which allowed under some condition to hold a phone.
+The new law only allows usage of a phone when it is installed in a vehicle on a phone-mount and when a single swipe or tap of a finger will activate or deactivate a feature.
+Holding a phone with a hand is punishable by a fine of $20 for the first-time offense, and $50 for a second and subsequent violation.
+Next year, this law changes to add points to the driving record upon conviction.

 Reasonable Suspicion 2: 911 or Dispatch Tip.

 The police may set up sobriety checkpoints to stop and inspect drivers as long as they comply with the legal requirement of a stop.
 The requirements are very technical, so please contact an attorney if you were arrested at a sobriety checkpoint.
-For example police must follow a neutral formula such as stopping every third driver.
+Ingressol v.
+Palmer is the case that decided the requirement for a checkpoint.
+For example, police must follow a neutral formula such as stopping every third driver, police must announce the checkpoint before they are setting it up; the reason for a checkpoint must is not to “ferret out crime” but to deter drunk driving, and so forth.

 Reasonable Suspicion 5: Traffic Violations.